paulovn/ml-vm-notebook/README.md

 Command-line spark processes launched from a console session (through `spark-submit`, `pyspark`, etc) use also the same configuration, unless overriden by command-line arguments.

+### Security

+The VM has not been secured.
+The base box comes with the default Vagrant key, and this is overwritten with a private key when launched for the first time, so ssh connections with certificate are more or less secure.
+But there are a number of security holes, among them:
+  * Both the `root` and `vagrant` users use `vagrant` as password.
+  * Jupyter notebook listens on port 8008 with no restrictions (so that if the host computer has no firewall, it can be accessed from anywhere)